 If you’r not a bucket lister or too freaked out that you’ll miss something you’ve always wanted to try, meander around a bit and walk up to some of the shorter lines and try some things.
 Ask questions.
 Enjoy the beer.

 GABF Map: No plan is complete without knowing how to get to the Breweries & the Beer!

 The Great American Beer Festival map is a handy way to navigate the layout.
 The Brewers Association has provided a GABF Map PDF that can easily be downloaded and viewed on your phone or printed out so you can mark it up and highlight your targeted Breweries & Beers.
 (Just click on the Download button below to download it to your phone or computer for offline viewing or printing.)

 When you get through the door, it’s easy to go gonzo right out of the gate, especially if you’re not worried too much about waiting in line for those golden geese.
 But it’s all too easy to go buck wild and lose yourself and your dinner before you’re even halfway through your session.

 GABF Do’s and Dont’s

-Pour it out: I’m usually the last one to let the server pick up a glass with even a drop or two of beer left in the bottom, but at a beer festival, particularly at GABF, you’ve got to be okay pouring out a beer that you don’t like.
+✅ DO Pour it out: I’m usually the last one to let the server pick up a glass with even a drop or two of beer left in the bottom.
+But at a beer festival, particularly at GABF, you’ve got to be okay pouring out a beer that you don’t like.
 Even some that are just average should probably go in the pour buckets that are widely available.